 In 2005, ABC News sent an team to investigate the security of the reactor along with several other university reactors.
 Although they found the Reed reactor locked behind several doors, they showed a remarkable lack of curiosity or wonder when they questioned why a school with no engineering program needed to maintain such a device.

-The reactor gives tours to 1000 visitors a year, mostly students from other schools; the tours climax in a demonstration of the blue, radioactive glow of Cherenkov radiation.
+The reactor gives tours to 1000 visitors a year, mostly students from other schools and other affiliates of educational institutions; the tours climax in a demonstration of the blue, radioactive glow of Cherenkov radiation.
+The tours are generally not offered to members of the public.

 The experience is punctuated by an explanation of the term for emergency shut down: “SCRAM.”
 Originating at the first research reactor, the Chicago Pile, operators controlled the radiation put off by raising and lowering the rods via ropes and pulleys.
 There was one man on-site whose only job was to stand at the ready with an axe should the rods be drawn too far out of the core.
 His name?
 Safety Control Rod Axe Man - or “SCRAM” for short!